keithy/ign-tool/groan/README.md

 ## Make Your own

+1. Download/clone the __groan__ project.
-Download the __groan__ project, rename its directory and all "groan" files to that of your own chosen script name, e.g. "[grow](https://launchpad.net/grow)".
+2. Rename its directory and all "groan" files to that of your own chosen script name, e.g. "[grow](https://launchpad.net/grow)".
+3. All files with "test" in the filename can be deleted, as they are only for testing or demonstration purposes.

 ## Config Files